Collonges-la-Rouge

 Collonges-la-Rouge (/fr/, literally Collonges the Red; Colonjas lo Ròse) is a commune in the Corrèze department in the Nouvelle-Aquitaine region of France twenty kilometres south-east of Brive-la-Gaillarde, on the edge of the Limousin plateaus to the north and facing the Quercy, four kilometres to the south.
+Known for its medieval red sandstone buildings.

+Toponymy

+The town's current name is a variation of a Roman Gaulish name of Colonicas, possibly a Roman colony.

+It has a nickname, the "town of twenty-five towers".

 History

 The monks of Charroux Abbey founded a priory in the 8th century which attracted a population of peasants, craftsmen and tradesmen who lived and prospered around its fortified walls.
-The welcoming of pilgrims for Compostelle through Rocamadour was a lasting source of profit.
+The town was on the pilgrim road, the Camino de Santiago, from Vézelay to Santiago de Compostela via Rocamadour.
 In 1308, the viscount of Turenne granted the village a right to high, medium and low jurisdiction, permitting it to govern the birth of lineages of prosecutors, lawyers and notaries.
 The enclosure soon became too small to contain the entire population, and faubourgs were created.
 Following the French wars of religion, the reconstruction of the nobility's fortune coincided with the viscount's rise in power.

-After selling the viscounty in 1738, and after the French Revolution which caused the destruction of the priory buildings, the village regained a short-lasting prosperity at the beginning of the 19th century.
+After the Viscounty of Turenne was sold in 1738, to pay debts, the town came under the rule of the French king.
+After the French Revolution which caused the destruction of the priory buildings, the village regained a short-lasting prosperity at the beginning of the 19th century.
 Later on, its population slowly decreased and the village was transformed into a stone quarry.

 At the beginning of the 20th century, some villagers created the association Les Amis de Collonges (The Friends of Collonges) and eventually obtained the classification of the entire village as a historical monument in 1942.

+Geography

+Geology

+The red sandstone is result of iron oxide.
+Millions of years ago, the red sandstone of the Massif Central slid under the Aquitaine limestone plate resulting in the Meyssac fault.